mvolkmann/blog/src/smalltalk/01-overview.md

   Commercial Smalltalks semi-automatically upgrade application code as their base implementation features change over time.
-  See the VAST, GemStone, and Circom Smalltalk implementations.
+  See the VAST, GemStone, and Cincom Smalltalk implementations.
   TODO: Do they provide tooling to strip out classes that are only used in the development environment so what remains in the image is only what is needed to run the application being developed?